VAK42/NCKH/ReadMe.md

 * $\text{TF}(t,d)$ Is The Frequency Of Term $t$ In Student Response $d$.
 * $\text{IDF}(t) = \log(\frac{N}{DF_t})$, Where $N$ Is Total Students & $DF_t$ Is The Number Of Students Who Used The Term.

 This Allows Us To Convert Qualitative Text Into Quantitative `sentimentIntensity`.
 High TF-IDF Scores Indicate Unique, Emotionally Charged Vocabulary Specific To That Student's State.

 ### 2.3 Decision Tree Classification & Gini Impurity Dynamics
-Given The Failure Of Linearity, We Utilized A Classification Tree via `DecisionTreeClassifier`.
+Given The Failure Of Linearity, We Utilized A Classification Tree Via `DecisionTreeClassifier`.
 The Tree Splits Nodes Based On Reducing **Gini Impurity**, Which Measures The Likelihood Of Incorrect Classification If A Label Were Chosen Randomly.

 The Formula For Gini Impurity At Node $t$ Is:
 $$